 Many pests are attracted to firewood.
 The most significant threats are wood destroying insects and rodents.
 These pests such as carpenter ants, termites, and mice can cause severe damage to your home.
 By following these suggestions, you can stay cozy and warm by your wood burning fire without the worry of unwanted invaders.

 Got Pests?
-Call a knowledgeable licensed professional at 1-800-323-PEST or contact us to request a FREE Quote, ask us a question or Schedule a Service!
+Call a knowledgeable licensed professional at 1-800-323-7378 or contact us to request a FREE Quote, ask us a question or Schedule a Service!

 So where should you store your firewood?